tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_02_03_DSAR_Tasks_Next_Stages.md

-# Create DSAR Following Stages
+# Data Gathering and Task Review

 In this tutorial, additional Stages and Tasks are created in order to complete the configuration of our DSAR Tutorial Flow.